 Oct.
 7, 2005 --Antero Niittymaki made 26 saves and the Flyers scored the last five goals during a 5-2 home win.
 Jon Sim scored the GWG at the 0:39 mark of the third period.
 Halfway through the game, NJ led 2-0 but Simon Gagne scored twice to even the game after two periods.
 Gagne's second goal was awarded after a video replay overturned an on-ice ruling as it showed that Martin Brodeur pulled the puck out from behind the goal line with his glove.
 Michal Handzus and Turner Stevenson (SHG) finished the scoring.
 NJ went 2-for-9 on the PP. It was the Flyers' first win in the post-lockout era, in the team's second game.

 Nov.
-30, 2005 -- The Flyers won for the fifth straight regular season game in this series as Robert Esche made 30 saves in the 2-1 win.
+30, 2005 -- The Flyers won their fifth straight regular season game in this series as Robert Esche made 30 saves in the 2-1 win.
+Mike Knuble and Patrick Sharp scored in under four minutes to give Philly a 2-0 lead.
 NJ's lone goal was by Thomas Pihlman, the only goal he scored in his brief NHL career.
-Including the POs, the Flyers beat the Devils for the ninth time in the last 10 meetings.
-Both Flyers' goals came in under four minutes.
+Including the POs, Philly beat NJ for the ninth time in the last 10 meetings.

 Jan.
 9, 2006 -- Martin Brodeur recorded his 77th career shutout as he stopped 22 shots in NJ's 3-0 home win.
 The Devils had just 16 shots but scored in each period and went 2-for-6 on the PP.